naterjlao/clueless_serverside/README.md

-# clueless_serverside
+# Clueless Server-Side Component
-Clueless Server-Side component
+Contains the Server-Side component for the Clueless project.

+## Architecture
+Python3, Javascript